PyLegalIR-anonymous/pylegalir-benchmark/README.md

 Evaluation is based on the queries_54.tsv and qrels_54.tsv files.
 These should not be used for training.
 Use silver labels from inpars/ and synthetic_llm_dense/ instead.

+## License

+The **code** (`src/`) in this repository is released under the [MIT License](https://opensource.org/licenses/MIT).
+You are free to use, modify, and distribute it with proper attribution.

+The **dataset** (`data/`) is released under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This means you may share and adapt the data for any purpose, including commercial use, as long as you give appropriate credit.

+Please cite our paper if you use this benchmark in your work.

 ## 📜 Citation

 If you use PyLegalIR in your research, please cite: